Southeast Minnesota Emergency Medical Services

 It’s important to remember that although you cannot talk about the specifics, you can:

-• Give yourself permission to fell badly and share your feelings with others.
+• Give yourself permission to feel badly and share your feelings with others.
 Talking is a healing medicine.
 Our family and friends can’t read our mind although they can tell when something is wrong.
 Let them know what would be helpful to you, including saying I just need you to listen

 • Spend time with others.
 Immersing yourselves in the present moment can be deeply satisfying.
 It doesn’t take away the stress but it does lessen the impact on you.